danmilneusw/03-Level-of-Detail/README.md

 </div>
 <br>

-Fog continued to be used in later video games where culling objects completely wasn't mandotory for complex scenes.
+Fog continued to be used in later video games where culling objects completely wasn't mandatory for complex scenes.
 In these examples, fog is used to hide how models of a low level of detail have been used.
 This is why fog is common in open-world games.

 <div align="center">
   <a href="Images\GTA IV Screenshot.png" target="_blank">